EricThomson/pandastim/readme.md

 - Keep eye open for rgb vs bgr for color texture.

 ### To do (short term)
 - Make binocularstatic/binoculardrift child/parent.
-Get working with:
+  Get working with angles.
+    - Mask image reflected why?
-  - Independent angles
+    - Position
-  - Independent velocities
+    - Rotation
+- Independent velocities (and velocities should be changeable independent of angles unless you always want them moving orthogonal to one of the given stim or animal angles?  for gratings/sinusoids it won't matter but for dots or whatever it will matter: basically if there is no aperture illusion it will matter)
+  - Should angle be opposite in sign for texture stage operations?
   - Independent textures
   - Add sinusoid, colored sin, different colored static, to binoc examples.
 And sinusoid/color (or whatever) to the thing:
   - Add rgb/uint16 handing.
     - independent on each side also
 - Change examples in stimulus_classes don't just use two gratings.
+- Fix window title of drift/static versions they shouldn't inherit that.
 - Refactor experiments
   - Add experiment for static (save data to file options etc) (e.g., grating)
   - Add experiment for drifting.
   - Add generic experiment class
   - Add experiment for binocular
   - Add three experiments to examples.
-  - Why is new position negative of what you expect?
+  - NBote new position is negative of what you expect because it being applied to a texture *stage* uv coordinates, not the texture: https://www.panda3d.org/manual/?title=Texture_Transforms

 ### To do (medium term)
 - Update all docstrings in textures.py